kimruddock/pawelgrzybek.github.io/_drafts/css-custom-properties-explained.md

 ## Day / night mode switch

 Codepen is already full of beautiful projects that use CSS Custom Properties.
-Mine is nothing near of this level of creativity but I had a good fun by doing that.
-I'm super curious how you used CSS Custom Properties.
-Don't be shy and post some link in comments section :)
+Mine is nothing near this level of creativity but I had good fun doing it.
+I'm super curious about how you use CSS Custom Properties.
+Don't be shy and post a link in the comments section :)

 !!!
 CODEPEN LINK HERE !!!